Time travel debugging in IntelliJ

 Other methods of navigation

-Use the Undo button to undo the effects of the last button that changed the time in your application’s execution history.
+Use the Undo Last Navigation button to undo the effects of the last button that changed the time in your application’s execution history.

 Log Jump

-Use the Log Jump button to jump to a wall-clock time in your application’s execution history.
+Use the Timestamp field to navigate to a wallclock time in your application’s execution history.
 This is useful when you’ve identified a line of interest in a log file: in this case copy the timestamp from the log file and paste it into the Log Jump dialog to jump directly to the point in time in your application’s execution history where it emitted that log line.
 (The Log Viewer window is an alternative way of doing the same thing)

 Timestamps should ideally have millisecond accuracy but even these are only approximate so you might find that the resulting stack is just somewhere in the code that emitted the log line.